 All visitors coming to a Stanford campus must attest that they meet at least one of two criteria:

-1) be fully vaccinated against COVID-19
+1) fully vaccinated against COVID-19 (required for temporary community members)

 All temporary community members with a regular presence on campus starting June 21, 2021 will be required to be fully vaccinated for COVID-19.
 This requirement will apply to those at Stanford locations in Santa Clara and San Mateo counties, including the SLAC National Accelerator Laboratory, as well as SAL3 in Livermore and Hopkins Marine Station.